 - Godzilla – Now this was a film that automatically jumped into my top 5 but by the time August came around it had to be removed which really broke my heart.
-I know that this film wasn’t everyone’s cup of tea and I know of a lot of people that hated this film (unfair amounts of hate in my opinion).
-Sure the film didn’t have a fully compelling human story and the lack of Bryan Cranston was disheartening, that being said, this version of Godzilla was a fierce beast of a creature.
-On top of that, the film was tense, atmospheric, had awesome cinematography, music, monster action and one oft he most badass kills in recent film history.
+I know this film wasn’t everyone’s cup of tea and I know a lot of people who hated this film (to an unfair degree in my opinion).
+Sure the film didn’t have a fully compelling human story and the lack of Bryan Cranston was disheartening, however, this version of Godzilla was a fierce beast of a creature.
+On top of that, the film was tense, atmospheric, had awesome cinematography, music and one of the most badass kills in recent film history.

 - Hector and the Search for Happiness – I didn’t know what to expect from to like this film I saw the posters and thought it would be another generic British comedic film with a bit of drama.
 But luckily it was a compelling, funny and quite heartwarming with a great central performance from Simon Pegg.

-- The Expendables 3 – Honestly, this wasn’t one of the best action films I have seen this year and this is arguably the weakest of the Expendables films considering that it is the third film with not as many memorable film stars as before.
+- The Expendables 3 – Honestly, this wasn’t one of the best action films I have seen this year and this is arguably the weakest of the Expendables films considering that it doesn’t have as many memorable films stars as before.
 That being said, I cannot deny the amount of fun I had with this film, seeing Wesley Snipes and Mel Gibson on-screen again after so long along with Antonio Banderas and the rest of the crew was cool and when the action was on-point it was great.

-I knew that this film would be a good session, that being said, I seriously thought this film would be nearly as fun as the last film, luckily I was wrong.
-The Inbetweeners 2 is a film that is just as good as its predecessor if not better in some respects.
-The film is incredibly blunt and unashamed of the crazy antics, it is willing to put its main characters through so much for our entertainment and it is strange, cringeworthy and super funny experience when everything comes together.
+I knew that this film would be a good session, that being said, I thought it wouldn’t be nearly as fun as the last film, luckily I was wrong.
+The Inbetweeners 2 is a film that is just as good as its predecessor, though lacking in originality in some respects.
+The film has no shame, it is blunt, crazy and is willing to put its main characters through so much for our entertainment.
+Overall it is strange, cringeworthy and super funny experience when everything comes together.

 This was a film I had hoped was going to be good, but what I didn’t expect was how much better it would be than the previous film.
 HTTYD2 does everything that an animated film sequel should do, it takes what worked in the first film and makes it better while adding some new elements too.
 The story is wonderful and heartfelt, the characters were great and the presentation is fabulous.